K-RT-Dev/VGT/readme.md

 #### Future experiments:

-- Use the translation history to improve GTP results.
+- Use the translation history to improve GPT results.
 This way, context can be added to the entries to be translated.
-- Use multiple languages as intermediaries to improve GTP results.
+- Use multiple languages as intermediaries to improve GPT results.
 For example, translate a text to four different languages and then request to combine those results into a final language.
 - Implement other translators, such as DeepL, Google, and Yandex, to combine multiple translations into a better one.

 ##### Base on boilerplate: